KDE/digikam-doc/getting_started/installation.rst

 .. contents::

-Visit `the download page <https://www.digikam.org/download/>`_ of the digiKam Web site for up to date information on installing stable **digiKam**.
+Visit `the download page <https://www.digikam.org/download/>`_ of the digiKam Web site for up to date information on installing the current version of **digiKam**.

 You’ll find all previous digiKam versions in the `attic <https://download.kde.org/Attic/digikam/>`_.

 .. note::

-    Bundles using the **-debug** in file-name includes `debug symbols <https://en.wikipedia.org/wiki/Debug_symbol>`_ to catch debugger traces when application stop to work.
-Files are more heavy but this will help developers to found the origin of dysfunctions.
+    Bundles with **-debug** in the file-name include `debug symbols <https://en.wikipedia.org/wiki/Debug_symbol>`_ to catch debugger traces when the application stops working.
+These debug files are large but they can will help developers find and fix coding errors.
 See the :ref:`Get Involved <get_involved>` section for details.

 Minimum System Requirements
 ---------------------------

-- **Operating System**: 64-bit Windows 10 or newer, Apple macOS 64-bit based on Intel or M1 architecture, 64-bit Linux.
-Details see below.
+- **Operating System**: 64-bit Windows 10 or newer, Apple macOS 64-bit based on Intel or Apple Silicon (M1-M4), 64-bit Linux.
+See details below.

-- **CPU**: x86 Intel or AMD; at least one 2 GHz core for standard photo processing, 4 cores for large photo or panorama processing, 8 cores for deep-learning uses as with face detection and image quality sorting.
-Details see below.
+- **CPU**: x86 Intel or AMD; at least one 2 GHz core for standard photo processing, 4 cores for large photo or panorama processing, 8 cores for deep-learning capabilities such as face detection and image quality sorting.
+See details below.

 - **GPU**: OpenGL 2.0 that works correctly and is compatible.
 On Windows, you can also use a card with good, compatible DirectX 9 or 11 drivers.

-- **RAM**: At least 4 GB for standard photo processing, 8 GB for large photo or panorama processing, 16 GB for deep-learning uses as with face detection and image quality sorting.
-Details see below.
+- **RAM**: At least 4 GB for standard photo processing, 8 GB for large photo or panorama processing, 16 GB for deep-learning capabilities such as face detection and image quality sorting.
+See details below.

 .. note::

-   If your computer is at the lower end of CPU and RAM requirements, you should use both :ref:`Small Thumbnails Resolution <thumbnails_resolution>` and :ref:`Loading Embedded Preview <preview_settings>` features to help reduce preview lag.
+   If your computer is at the lower end of the CPU and RAM requirements, you should use both :ref:`Small Thumbnails Resolution <thumbnails_resolution>` and :ref:`Loading Embedded Preview <preview_settings>` features to help reduce preview lag.

-- **Monitors**: If the application can be used without problem on a single screen, using multi-screens will improve the experience especially with the workflow to review items.
+- **Monitors**: Although the application can be used on a single screen, using multi-screens will improve the experience especially when reviewing items.

 .. figure:: images/multi_screens_linux_station.webp
     :alt:
     :align: center

-    A Double-Screens Linux Station with **Main Window** on the Left and **Light Table** on the Right
+    A Double-Screen Linux Station with **Main Window** on the Left and **Light Table** on the Right

 .. tip::

     If your screen provides HDPI support, check options :ref:`Use high DPI scaling from the screen factor <system_settings>` and :ref:`Application font <appearance_settings>`.

-- **Storage**: SSDs will be the best choice for robustness and speed to host database and collection.
+- **Storage**: SSDs are the best choice for robust and speedy hosting of the digiKam database and collection.

 .. _linux_requirements: